mayankmikin/docker_node_sample/README.md

 Flow goes like this :

 http://localhost:4000/api  -> calls server.js -> calls routes.js -> calls search.js(in routes) -> calls searhCtrl.js -> calls TMDBService.js

+*** Note please add below thing to git ignore to ignore node modules(mostly dependecies) and only focus on code that you are writing

+*node_modules/*

+# DOCKER STUFF